jonathanhefner/next-remote-components/README.md

 ## Caveats

-There are some caveats with the current implementation.
-Most of these could hypothetically be addressed in userland at some point in the future.
-That said, if React itself implements remote components, it should be able to address all of them.
+There are caveats when using remote components.
+However, most of these could be addressed in the future, particularly if React itself implements remote components.

-### Props must be JSON round-trip capable
+### Props must be serializable

-Remote components props are serialized as JSON when sending the request and deserialized when rendering the component.
-Errors may occur if any prop values are not JSON round-trip capable.

-Note that React server actions can serialize a [larger set of types](https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values).
-Currently, the serialization mechanism is not publicly documented and appears to be tied to the bundler.
-In the future, though, remote components could support the same set of types.
+Remote components props are serialized in the same way as server action arguments.
+Thus props values must be one of the [supported types](https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values).

 ### Serialized props should not be excessively large